kongware/scriptum/ch-2.md

 x = x + 1; // state
 ```

-or by mutating a reference:
+or by mutating a reference value:

 ```Javascript
 const o = {foo: true}; // data